coder46/ScrapyPrototypes/README.md

 ScrapyPrototypes
 ================

-Some prototypes for "Support For Other Languages " Project
+Some prototypes for "Support For Other Languages " GSOC Project